Regenerative Fuel Cells

 Project Innovation + Advantages:

 Proton Energy Systems is developing an energy storage device that converts water to hydrogen fuel when excess electricity is available, and then uses hydrogen to generate electricity when energy is needed.
 The system includes an electrolyzer, which generates and separates hydrogen and oxygen for storage, and a fuel cell which converts the hydrogen and oxygen back to electricity.
 Traditional systems use acidic membranes, and require expensive materials including platinum and titanium for key parts of the system.
-In contrast, Proton Energy Systems' new system will use an inexpensive alkaline membrane and will contain only inexpensive metals such as nickel and stainless steel.
-If successful, Proton Energy Systems' system will have similar performance to today's regenerative fuel cell systems at a fraction of the cost, and can be used to store electricity on the electric grid.
+In contrast, Proton Energy Systems' new technology will use an inexpensive alkaline membrane and will contain only inexpensive metals such as nickel and stainless steel.
+If successful, Proton Energy Systems' design will have similar performance to today's regenerative fuel cell systems at a fraction of the cost, and can be used to store electricity on the electric grid.

 A more efficient and reliable grid would be more resilient to potential disruptions.